German Spaetzle with Cabbage

 - 1 cup whole milk

-- In a small bowl, mix together the flour, salt, and freshly ground nutmeg.
+- In a small bowl, mix together the all-purpose flour, salt, and nutmeg.

-- In a second bowl, whisk eggs until foamy.
-Add milk.
+- In a second bowl, whisk the large eggs until foamy.
+Add whole milk.
 Add egg mixture to the flour a little at a time and mix well.
 Dough will be somewhat stiff.

 - Fill a large pot with salted water and bring to a boil.
 Fill the spaetzle maker basket with dough.
 Slide the basket back and forth over the boiling water.
 Tiny dumplings will fall into the water and float to the top when they are done (after about 30 seconds).
 Using a wire strainer, dip them out and place in a large bowl.
 Keep warm until ready to use.